jrjm-t/Custom-Desktop-PC-Build-Group-8/README.md

 ---

 ## 6. Conclusion & Learnings
 During the process of searching for components, the group mostly struggled with ascertaining which components were truly the best, as well as determining whether certain components they found were really worth their price.
 For instance, some storages seem to have good space, but turn out to cost much more per gigabye compared to others of similar quality.
-Another interesting observation noted was that the price of the components listed in PCPartPicker tended to be cheaper than their locally available equivalents from local vendors, however given that the budget of this build was relatively high, this did not pose too much of a challenge to the group, though efforts to direct most of the budget towards the GPU and CPU were made.
+Another interesting observation noted was that the price of the components listed in PCPartPicker tended to be cheaper than their available equivalents from local vendors, however given that the budget of this build was relatively high, this did not pose too much of a challenge to the group, though efforts to direct most of the budget towards the GPU and CPU were made.

 Over the course of this project, the group learned a lot about PC part compatibility, including the need to ensure that DDR generations of the motherboard and CPU are compatible, the tradeoff between the cost of the motherboard with its form factor, the need to ensure that the power supply can give sufficient wattage for the whole build, and even the tradeoff between fan cooling effectiveness with its noise level.